 6.1.3.1 (e) In the text of the note explaining the asterisk, after the clock, replace the second sentence with the following:

-“In such a case and when the clock is placed adjacent to the UN design type mark, the indication of the year in the mark may be waived.
-However, when the clock is not placed adjacent to the UN design type mark, the two digits of the year in the mark and in the clock shall be identical.”
+“In such a case and when the clock is placed adjacent to the type approval mark, the indication of the year in the mark may be waived.
+However, when the clock is not placed adjacent to the type approval mark, the two digits of the year in the mark and in the clock shall be identical.”

-Add the following new 6.1.3.13:
+Add the following new 6.1.3.14:

-“6.1.3.13 Where a packaging conforms to one or more than one tested packaging design type, including one or more than one tested IBC or large packaging design type, the packaging may bear more than one mark to indicate the relevant performance test requirements that have been met.
+“6.1.3.14 Where a packaging conforms to one or more than one tested packaging design type, including one or more than one tested IBC or large packaging design type, the packaging may bear more than one type approval mark to indicate the relevant performance test requirements that have been met.
 Where more than one mark appears on a packaging, the marks must appear in close proximity to one another and each mark must appear in its entirety.”

+Renumber current 6.1.3.14 as 6.1.3.15.

 Add the following new 6.1.4.2.6:

-“6.1.4.2.6 If materials used for body, heads, closures and fittings are not in themselves compatible with the contents to be transported, suitable internal protective coatings or treatments shall be applied.
-These coatings or treatments shall retain their protective properties under normal conditions of transport.”
+“6.1.4.2.6 If materials used for body, heads, closures and fittings are not in themselves compatible with the contents to be carried, suitable internal protective coatings or treatments shall be applied.
+These coatings or treatments shall retain their protective properties under normal conditions of carriage.”

 Renumber the existing 6.1.4.2.6 and 6.1.4.2.7 as 6.1.4.2.7 and 6.1.4.2.8.